 Coconut Oil Can Help Reduce Inflammation in Dogs With Pancreatitis

-Pancreatitis is one of many conditions that require dog owners to make difficult decisions.
+Pancreatitis is a condition requiring dog owners to make difficult decisions.
 This condition, for example, can cause your pet to go into shock and requires immediate medical attention.
 If caught early enough, however, pancreatitis can be a relatively easy condition to treat in dogs.
 This study found that dogs with pancreatitis given coconut oil had reduced inflammation and were less likely to need anti-inflammatory medications.

 Coconut Oil Has Antimicrobial Properties

 In humans, it’s already been established that coconut oil and coconut water can help prevent bacteria from sticking to the skin.
-In dogs, this study found that MCTs from coconut oil also have antimicrobial properties, which can help prevent bacterial infections.
+In dogs, this study found that coconut oil’s MCTs also have antimicrobial properties, which can help prevent bacterial infections.